DFE-Digital/bat-design-history/app/posts/find-teacher-training/2022-10-07-filterable-find-concept.md

 We indicate the scrollable region by a cut-off mid-way through a checkbox, a bottom border and custom styles to display a scrollbar.

-To save space on the page, the scroll area just shows 4 subjects, as well as half a subject to help users realise more subjects are on the list.
+To save space on the page, the scroll area shows 4 and a half subjects to help users realise more subjects are on the list.
 This smaller height lets users move to a filter below.

-If there are fewer than 15 subjects in the list, we display the subject filter as a simple list of checkboxes.
+If fewer than 15 subjects are in the list, we display the subject filter as a simple list of checkboxes.

-When a user selects one or more subjects, and clicks ‘Apply filters’, we show the selected subjects as tags at the top of the subject filter.
+When a user selects one or more subjects and clicks ‘Apply filters’, we show the selected subjects as tags at the top of the subject filter.
 This is because they may be hidden outside the visible scrollable region.

 ### Provider search